jarelllama/Scam-Blocklist/data/README.md

 ### Dead domains

-Dead domains are removed during the domain retrieval process and once a day for the full blocklist.
+Domains returning `NXDOMAIN` are removed during the domain retrieval process and once a day for the full blocklist.
 Dead domains that resolve again are added back.

 ### Inspiration